 - It's more reliable.
 Fixed broadband has much lower latency (that's less lag, if you're a gamer), making it better for things like games and video calls.

 - In most areas, it's faster than 4G.
-This particularly applies to busy urban areas, towns and cities, and anywhere where fibre optic connections are available.
-The average broadband speed nationwide is 22.8Mb, quite a bit faster than the average 4G, and some providers can get you superfast speeds - up to 152Mb with Virgin Media's (www.virginmedia.co.uk) top-tier package, for instance.
+This particularly applies to busy urban areas, towns, and cities, and anywhere where fibre optic connections are available.
+The average broadband speed nationwide is 22.8Mb, quite a bit faster than the average 4G, and some providers can get you superfast speeds - up to 200Mb with Virgin Media's (www.virginmedia.co.uk) top-tier package, for instance.

-- Monthly download limits are usually far higher than similar-priced mobile broadband.
+- Download limits are usually far higher than mobile broadband of the same price.
 Most providers even offer packages with unlimited downloads.
 Mobile broadband plans, however, almost always have restrictive usage caps with high costs when you exceed them.

 - If you already have line rental at home, it'll most likely work out cheaper to throw in broadband too, rather than getting a mobile hotspot.
 You may even be able to add TV as well, with a provider like BT (www.BT.com) or TalkTalk (www.TalkTalk.co.uk).

 Generally speaking, fixed broadband is the best option for most of us.
 You can usually get a better deal, it's far more reliable, and you're less likely to be strangled by slow speeds and data usage caps.
-And it's an absolute must if you want to play games, stream video, or download files in a reasonable amount of time, or if multiple people need to use it at once.
+And it's an absolute must if you want to play games, stream HD video, or download files in a reasonable amount of time, or if multiple people need to use it at once.
+Although you can connect lots of gadgets up to a mobile broadband device - up to 32 in some cases - fixed line broadband usually has more bandwidth to cope with it.

 Fixed line broadband deals